Computer-Programming-B/MicrobitHigh5RoboticArm/README.md

 ![](High5RobotCircuit.png)

 ### Step 2: Test the circuit
-Test the photo resistor by putting analog reading 0 in a say block in a forever block, casting a shadow over it and checking the output.
+Just like in the previous project, you can test the photoresitor of your circuit by using your hand to create a shadow over the photoresistor.
+A shadow should decrease the the value of the Analog0 sensor.
+You can display the value in a say block or just look at Analog0 in the sensors display.

+To test the servo
+TBD
 ### Step 3: Build the Robotic Arm
+There may already be a popsicle arm in your kit.
+If not, you will need to create one.

 TBD

 ### Step 4: Write the program
 TBD